-Northern also is home to the Center of Excellence in International Business and Entrepreneurship, developed in 1997 to increase economic opportunities for Northern students and South Dakota businesspeople by driving international business and facilitating enterprise creation and expansion.
-The CEIBE is internationally accredited by the Network of International Business Schools.
+Northern also is home to the Center of Excellence in International Business (CEIB), developed in 1997 to increase economic opportunities for Northern students and South Dakota businesspeople by driving international business and facilitating enterprise creation and expansion.
+The CEIB is internationally accredited by the Network of International Business Schools.

 Northern also hosts the Center for Statewide E-learning.
 Since the late Gov. Bill Janklow spearheaded its creation in 2001, the center has reached countless students through delivery of DDN and online high school courses.
 The center has delivered courses that students in rural areas would otherwise have no opportunity to take, including advanced placement courses.